cdepillabout/open-blog-posts/2021-12-20-purescript-package-set-with-hashes.md

 ```

 The two packages are `abides` and `ace`.
 You can see that each package has a
-list of dependencies, a repo, and an associated Git tag (`version`).
+list of dependencies, a repository, and an associated Git tag (`version`).

 I created an
 [RFC for adding a `hash` field](https://github.com/purescript/package-sets/issues/1042)
-to each package, as well as an associated
+to each package, as well as a
 [PR adding a script for computing hashes](https://github.com/purescript/package-sets/pull/1043).

 The script for computing hashes takes an existing package set (like the example